 Turn off or disable the other program.

-Open the Command Prompt window by clicking the Start button , clicking All Programs, clicking Accessories, and then clicking Command Prompt.
+Open the Command Prompt window by clicking the Start button .
+In the search box, type Command Prompt, and then, in the list of results, click Command Prompt.

 Type netsh wlan show settings.

-If automatic wireless network configuration is disabled, you will see Auto configuration logic is disabled on interface "Interface name".
+If automatic wireless network configuration is turned off, you'll see Auto configuration logic is disabled on interface "Interface name".